Anik2059/Clients-and-Server-Chat-Application/README.md

 No ding sound?
 Check if Pygame’s installed and notify.wav is in the client’s folder.
 Getting errors?
 The program shows pop-ups if something’s wrong, like a bad connection.
 Check the pop-up for clues.

-Ideas to make it cooler
+Ideas to Make It Cooler

 Let people send pics or files.
 Make it work over the internet, not just my computer.
 Add a password so only friends can join.
 Save the chat so you can read it later.

-Thanks for checking out my chat program!
+### Contributors

+# Md.
+Hasibul Islam Anik
+# Avijit Datta Gupta

+### License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the LICENSE file for details.
+Acknowledgments

+This project was developed as part of the CSE-312 course at Green University of Bangladesh.
+References and resources used are cited in the project report.

+# Contact

+For questions, contact hk274783@gmail.com or open an issue in this repository.

+Thanks for Checking Out My Chat Program!

 Try it out and tell me what you think.
-It’s been a blast making this!
+It’s been a blast making this! 🚀